-The YAC is back!
-In season 3, youth will get to (i) learn about the landscape, policy context, and gaps for the respective themes, (ii) pick up useful tools and frameworks to help them ideate and evaluate potential ideas, and (iii) be provided resources, networks and up to $50,000 in grants to implement their ideas.
-All teams will have access to mentors for a one-year period.
+The YAC Season went from Oct 2021 till Jan 2022.
+During this Season, close to 200 youth from 50 teams got the opportunity to learn about the landscape, pick up useful tools and frameworks to help them ideate and evaluate potential ideas, as well as be provided with key resources, networks and up to $50,000 in grants to implement their ideas.

-The third season of YAC will focus on the following four themes: Mental Well-being, Environment and Sustainability, Support for Vulnerable Groups, and Jobs and Mentoring.
+The third season of YAC focused on the following four themes: Mental Well-being, Environment and Sustainability, Support for Vulnerable Groups, and Jobs and Mentoring.

-The teams who indicate their interest in continuing their journey after the YAC as social entrepreneurs will get the opportunity to join the Social Enterprise (SE) track, which is coordinated by the Youth Co:Lab team.
+The teams who indicated their interest in continuing their journey after the YAC as social entrepreneurs got also the opportunity to join the Social Enterprise (SE) track, which was coordinated by the Youth Co:Lab team.

-Find out more about YAC Season 3, and register here.
+Find out more about YAC Season 3 and their journey click here.

 Our Anchor Partners